merlinkv/ZX_Dandanator_MTD/README.md

 Original Design by Dandare, mad3001 and OverClk

-PCB Design of the ZX Dandanator MTD by MerlinKV
+ZX Dandanator MTD PCB design by MerlinKV

 This is a project to integrate in only one PCB (well, in three) the ZX Dandanator Cartridge for ZX Spectrum and the Multiply Addon.